 Washing: Rinse the stinging nettle leaves and stems thoroughly under cold water to remove any dirt or debris.

-See also How to become an excellent cook
+See also How long to cook stuffed pork chops in air fryer

 Trimming: Using a pair of kitchen scissors or gloves, remove any thick stems from the stinging nettle leaves.
 You can trim them off close to the base of the leaf.